Vandalism at Azzun

 “We documented the physical destruction in pictures.
 The sorrow in our hearts can’t be photographed.”

-While listening to these accounts Karin calls Yesh Din, and gives Hassan and Majid a phone number to contact.
+While listening to these accounts Karin calls Yesh Din and gives Hassan and Majid a phone number to contact.
 She also tries to contact Raya.

 Three of the victims of the incursion the night of 24.1.11 met us in the municipal building to recount what happened that night We have their full names, and the names the army called them.

 The first is a merchant whom the GSS doesn’t allow to enter Israel.
 His Hebrew is fluent and his speech fluid.
 Here’s his story: “Even though I travel a great deal in the occupied territories and in other countries – Jordan, Turkey, etc. – the GSS hasn’t allowed me to enter Israel for a number of years.
 At 1 AM on January 25 (after midnight on the 24th), soldiers pounded on the door of my home.
 They ordered us to get out.
-I asked that we be allowed to remain inside because it was freezing; they refused.
+I asked that we are allowed to remain inside because it was freezing; they refused.
 “A military matter,” they said.
 “Do you have a document?
 Written orders?
 Maybe you have the wrong address?”
 I asked.
 “It’s a military matter, we’re looking for people,” they replied.
 They didn’t bother giving us a substantive answer.
 Again I asked to avoid the cold.
 They finally allowed us to go inside, but not turn on the heat.
 When they started to search without us, I demanded to accompany them.
 I have personal belongings.
 Useless.
 We argued for 45 minutes.
-During that hold time my wife and I and our four children were shivering in our pajamas.
+During that hold time, my wife and I and our four children were shivering in our pajamas.
 Now an officer appeared, and here’s the conversation between us:

 Officer: What’s your problem?
 It’s my army.